AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The Transactional messaging section has been modified with the latest UI updates, including editing content with the Email Designer.
 [Read more](../../channels/using/event-transactional-messages.md)

+The landing pages chapter has been reorganized.
+It has also been enriched with a new section detailing the steps to set up a landing page.
+[Read more](../../channels/using/main-steps-to-set-up-a-landing-page.md)

 ## Documentation updates - September 2019 {#doc-updates-september-2019}

 A new section was added in the Push notifications section on how to create and update profile information based on mobile application subscription data.
 [Read more](../../channels/using/updating-profile-with-mobile-app-data.md)